AI in Cybersecurity: The 2026 Guide to Agentic Defense

-Plain definition: AI in cybersecurity is the application of machine intelligence—statistical models, language models, and autonomous agents—to discover risk, make decisions, take bounded actions, and prove outcomes with time-stamped evidence that stands up to audit.
+Plain definition: AI in cybersecurity means putting machine intelligence (statistical models, language models, and autonomous agents) to work.
+It’s how you find risk, make decisions, take bounded actions, and prove the outcome with time-stamped evidence that stands up in an audit.

 Table of Contents